Interpretable Bilingual Multimodal Large Language Model for Diverse Biomedical Tasks: Experiment Details

-To evaluate the ability of our model in generating medical report in Chinese, we collect Chinese image-report pairs in real clinical scenarios to construct a test dataset covering brain, chest, spine, abdomen and pelvis from the hospital.
+\textbf{Chinese Report Generation.} To evaluate the ability of our model in generating medical report in Chinese, we collect Chinese image-report pairs in real clinical scenarios to construct a test dataset covering brain, chest, spine, abdomen and pelvis from the hospital.
 Table~\ref{tab:rg-cn} demonstrates the model performance comparison on Chinese report generation.
 Since MedDr reveals the ability to comprehend and generate Chinese language, we directly prompt it with Chinese texts to fetch the outputs.
 For other monolingual baselines, we obtain English reports and deploy an additional LLM to translate them into Chinese for evaluation.
 To quantify the capability of the models in Chinese report generation, we utilize NLG metrics to report the averaged result, where a Chinese tokenizer is also adopted to segment the generated sentences into word phrases.
 We apply Multilingual BERT to calculate the BertScore metric.
-MedRegA significantly outperforms other baselines in generating Chinese reports, revealing impressive bilingual ability.
-It can be inferred from the examples in Figure~\ref{fig:cn-example} that training on bilingual reports enables MedRegA to retain knowledge in both languages, yielding coherent and fluent medical reports in Chinese.
+MedRegA significantly outperforms other baselines in generating Chinese reports, revealing impressive bilingual ability. {It can be inferred from the examples in Figure~\ref{fig:cn-example} that training on bilingual reports enables MedRegA to retain knowledge in both languages, yielding coherent and fluent medical reports in Chinese.
+For example, in multiple cases, MedRegA can successfully capture observations of lesions in a higher level of granularity, including size and locations.}

+{\textbf{Evaluation on paired bilingual dataset.} Moreover, to evaluate the generalizability of our model across English and Chinese languages, We further apply GPT-4o to create paired bilingual datasets, including a English-to-Chinese dataset from IU-Xray and a Chinese-to-English dataset from our in-house data.
+Both datasets contain 100 samples respectively.
+Table ~\ref{tab:bilingual-pair} demonstrates that directly prompting MedRegA to generate report in a different language results in lower performance metrics.
+This can be attributed to the differences in writing style between the English and Chinese report samples.
+Notably, the gap in BertScore is much smaller than BLEU and ROUGE scores, indicating that changing the target language affects styles more significantly than semantics.
+Figure~\ref{fig:bilingual-pair} shows several case studies on the paired bilingual dataset, reflecting the impact of language transfer.
+The examples show that although the style may deviate, our model can still capture the significant impressions in the medical image. }